The Old Dark House: Cast

+Production

-Development and production
+Development

 Universal Studios producer Carl Laemmle Jr. invited screenwriter Benn Levy from England to Universal City after being impressed with Levy's screenplay for Waterloo Bridge (1931), which was also directed by James Whale.
 Levy was loaned to Paramount Pictures, where he worked on the screenplay for Devil and the Deep.
 When Levy finished work on the film, he returned to Universal to start work on The Old Dark House.
 The film is based on the novel Benighted (1927) by J. B. Priestley, about post-World War I disillusionment.
 It was published in the United States under the same title as the film.
 Adapted for the screen by R. C. Sherriff and Benn Levy, the motion picture follows the original plot of the book, while adding levels of comedy to the story.

-Original release and reception
+Filming

+The Old Dark House was shot on a budget of $250,000.
+Filming began in late April 1932 and was completed by late May, all on the Universal Studios lots in Los Angeles.

+Release

-The Old Dark House was previewed in early July 1932.
-In the United States, Variety and The Hollywood Filmograph gave the film negative reviews, with Variety calling it a "somewhat inane picture".
-All nine of the New York City dailies gave the film positive reviews.
+The Old Dark House was previewed in early July 1932, with a wide theatrical release beginning on October 20, 1932.

-The New York Times praised the film, stating, "there is a wealth of talent in this production... like Frankenstein, [it] had the advantage of being directed by James Whale, who again proves his ability."
-The film did good business at the box-office in the first week of release, but later suffered through negative word of mouth.
-It was booked for three weeks at the Rialto Theatre in New York City, but the audience turn-out dropped to less than half in its second week and the film was pulled after ten days.
-The film performed better in the United Kingdom, where it broke house records at the Capitol Theatre in London.
-It was re-issued into theaters in 1939.

-Rediscovery and reputation
+Rediscovery

 In 1957, Universal Studios lost the rights to the original story, and a remake was released in 1963, directed by William Castle and co-produced with Hammer Film Productions.
 For many years, the original version was considered a lost film and gained a tremendous reputation as one of the pre-eminent gothic horror films.
 Director Curtis Harrington, a friend of Whale, helped to rediscover The Old Dark House, having repeatedly asked Universal Studios to locate the film negative.
 Harrington eventually discovered a print of the film in the vaults of Universal in 1968.
 He persuaded the George Eastman House film archive to finance a new duplicate negative of the poorly kept first reel, and restore the rest of the film.

+Home media

+Kino Lorber released the film for the first time on DVD in 1999.

+The Cohen Media Group issued the film on Blu-ray in the United States in October 2017, after which Eureka Entertainment released a Blu-ray and DVD set part of their Masters of Cinema line in 2018.
+In February 2025, Eureka reissued the film in 4K UHD Blu-ray.

+Reception

+Box office

+The film did good business at the box-office in the first week of release, but later suffered through negative word of mouth.
+It was booked for three weeks at the Rialto Theatre in New York City, but the audience turn-out dropped to less than half in its second week and the film was pulled after ten days.
+The film performed better in the United Kingdom, where it broke house records at the Capitol Theatre in London.
+It was re-issued into theaters in 1939.